RumeelHussainbnb/CoreDAODocs/docs/Learn/products/stCore/design.md

 ## Design Summary

-After researching different LST projects, LiDO and Kava, etc., and combining the unique characteristics of Core blockchain, the liquid staking on the Core blockhain in the form of stCORE is designed as described below:
+After researching different LST projects, LiDO and Kava, etc., and combining the unique characteristics of Core blockchain, the liquid staking on the Core blockchain in the form of stCORE is designed as described below:

 * We introduce a new module called `Earn` along with a standard ERC-20 token **stCORE**
 * Users interact with `Earn` module, to mint/redeem/withdraw their assets